 - Resilience: Addressing malnutrition effectively in fragile and conflict affected contexts.

 - Securing new investment and driving innovation in nutrition financing.

-We will continue to post updates on the 2020 Nutrition for Growth Summit on Nutrition Connect, and the Nutrition for Growth website will be refreshed in the new year.
+We will continue to post updates on the 2020 Nutrition for Growth Summit on Nutrition Connect, and the Nutrition for Growth website has now been refreshed.